Skip to Main Content

 • Ventricular septal defect (VSD)

-If your pet has been diagnosed with congenital heart disease your small animal internal medicine vet may recommend a minimally invasive surgery depending on the type of congenital heart disease your pet is experiencing.
+If your pet has been diagnosed with congenital heart disease your vet may recommend a minimally invasive surgery depending on the type of congenital heart disease your pet is experiencing.

 5. Heart arrhythmias That Can Affect Small Animals

 Your heart uses electrical impulses to from the brain to tell your heart when and how to beat normally.
 These impulses begin at the top of the heart and work their down the heart in a coordinated way creating the heartbeat as we know it.
 There are instances where these pulses malfunction or misfire, this can then cause an abnormal heart rhythm or arrhythmia to develop.
-Common types of arrhythmias in pets that our small animal internal medicine vets sometimes see include:
+Common types of arrhythmias in pets that vets sometimes see include:

 • Tachycardia, or an increased heart rate